andreasplado/pladoScriptSolutions/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-PladoScriptSolutions offers a open-source community based help to develop automated scripts for the ldschool runescape client library.
+PladoScriptSolutions offers a open-source community based help to develop automated scripts for the oldschool runescape client library.

 ### Built With